Skip to main content

 🛠️ Install required collections for your services

-Visit the CrowdSec Hub to find collections for your stack by either browsing or using the search bar.
-A collection is meant to embed parsers adn scenario that cover all that CrowdSec can detect for a given service: ie. The NGINX collection will have NGINX parser and Scenario correcpondig to HTTP base attacks.
+Visit the CrowdSec Hub to find collections for your stack by browsing or searching.
+A collection bundles parsers and scenarios for a given service.
+For example, the NGINX collection includes NGINX parsers and scenarios for common HTTP attacks.

 Collections are packaged for various type of services: